kevingillispie/Schema-Scalpel/README.txt

 == Changelog ==

+= 1.3.1 =
+[UPDATE] Added clarification to the BlogPosting schema generator process.

+= 1.3 =
+[NEW] You can now auto-generate schema for all your blog posts with one click!
+[UPDATE] CSS framework updated to Bootstrap v5.3.2.
+[UPDATE] Various UI improvements.
+[UPDATE] Various PHP updates throughout the plugin.
+[FIX] Menu item logo sizing.

+= 1.2.7.1 =
+[FIX] Click-to-edit feature added to global, pages, and posts tabs.

+= 1.2.7 =
+[UPDATE] Clicking on schema will immediately open the popup textbox for editing.
+[FIX] Bug fixes.

+= 1.2.6.2 =
+[UPDATE] Replaced menu icon, and updated menu names.
+[UPDATE] Minor updates to the codebase in anticipation of an imminent overhaul(!).

+= 1.2.5.5 =
+[FIX] The `schema_type` for homepage schema as found in the custom schema table is now consistent across all PHP file partials.
+_Please deactivate and re-activate the plugin to initiate the update._

 = 1.2.5.4 =
 THIS IS A NECESSARY UPDATE.
 [FIX] The initial tab setting in the database has been updated to `homepage`.
 The schema-editing page will now load properly.